 If You're a Victim of Identity Theft or Account Fraud

 If you're a victim of identity theft or account fraud, you should notify your bank(s) immediately.
-If your account(s) is with Chase you should call your Chase customer service representative immediately.
-Chase will work with you in an effort to make appropriate corrections of unauthorized transactions in your Chase accounts and to correct any incorrect reports submitted by Chase to credit bureaus, and will attempt to help protect you from any future identity theft or account fraud.
+If your account(s) is with The Middlefield Banking Company you should call our customer service representative immediately.
+The Middlefield Banking Company will work with you in an effort to make appropriate corrections of unauthorized transactions in your accounts and to correct any incorrect reports submitted by us to credit bureaus, and will attempt to help protect you from any future identity theft or account fraud.

 We also suggest that you immediately:

-Together, you and Chase may be able to head off identity theft and account fraud before they ever happen.
+Together, you and The Middlefield Banking Company may be able to head off identity theft and account fraud before they ever happen.
 If you would like more information about identity theft, you can do any or all of the following: